edubruell/tidyllm/README.md

 ```

 ### Directly get structured data as reply
-Using the ability of large language models to output valid JSON, tidyllm can also directly get replies directly as structured data, which is easy to use in R.
+Using the ability of large language models to output valid JSON, tidyllm can also directly get replies as structured data, which is easy to use in R.
 ```r
 de_books <- llm_message('Imagine a list of german books in JSON-format following this example:
 {